riaz37/bookoro/README.md

     ```

 2.  **Start Database**:
-    Ensure you have a Postgres instance running (or use the one from docker-compose).
+    Ensure you have a Postgres instance running.

 3.  **Start Backend**:
     ```bash